gsoft-inc/sg-eslint/README.md

 npm i -D eslint @sharegate/eslint-config-recommended @sharegate/eslint-config-sort-imports @sharegate/eslint-config-lodash
 ```

-Create a file called `.eslintrc.js` at the root of your project.

-Add the following configurations:
+Then, create a file called `.eslintrc.js` at the root of your project and add the following configurations:

 ```javascript
 module.exports = {